venkanna37/Label-Pixels/README.md

 | options | Description |
 ----------|--------------
 --model | Name of FCN model.
-Existing models are unet, segnet and resunet --train_csv | CSV file name with directory, consists of directories of image and label patches of training set.
+Existing models are unet, unet_mini, segnet and resunet --train_csv | CSV file name with directory, consists of directories of image and label patches of training set.
 --valid_csv | CSV file name with directory, consists of directories of image and label patches of validation set.
 --input_shape | Input shape of model to feed (patch_size patch_size channels)